sunarch/f_tj_tomjoro-github-io/_posts/2017-02-09-ecto3-mongodb-phoenix.md

 Otherwise resort to walking the Map and getting it all fixed.
 There are examples in Phoenix on how to Enum a Map and convert atoms to strings and vice-versa.

+## Some notes

+Thanks friends for posting comments.
+There were actually a bunch of things I forgot to mention.

+* remove the mongodb_ecto from the `mix.exs` and then add the elixir mongodb driver as I've shown above.
+* You can delete Repo.ex since you won't need it.
+* Make sure you add the startup code above in my_app.ex. (note: Don't start (remove) MyApp.Repo!)
+* You also can remove `Ecto.Adapters.SQL.Sandbox` stuff from test/support/conn_case.ex, etc.
+* For tests I just use delete_many before (or after) I setup a test since there is no transaction feature in Mongodb anyways. (the database is set to test and started automatically if you follow my instructions above).

 ## Conclusion